top of page

 About

-Growing up in Geelong and the Surf Coast, Dana enjoyed an active upbringing including swimming, surfing, netball, surf lifesaving and snowboarding.
+Growing up in Geelong, Dana enjoyed an active upbringing including swimming, surfing, netball, surf lifesaving and snowboarding.
 These days, outside the clinic Dana prioritises time with friends, family and her two dogs.
-She currently enjoys the gym, surfing and is trying to become a runner.
+She currently enjoys the gym, surfing and running.

 Experience

-With this knowledge Dana can guide all levels of athletes and abilities from national gymnasts, weekend warrior runners, and people just starting their health and fitness journeys.
+With this knowledge Dana can guide all abilities from national gymnasts, weekend warrior runners, and people just starting their health and fitness journeys.
 Dana believes that movement is essential for our physical and mental wellbeing, and endeavours to help all her patients move and feel better.

 Clinical interests